Building with Amazon Bedrock: A Product Manager's Journey

 Show Me don’t Tell Me

-Speaking of empowering tools, integrating these models with Streamlit for the UI was the icing on the cake.
+Speaking of good tools, integrating these models with Streamlit for the UI was a surprising treat.
 Streamlit makes it remarkably simple (and free!) to create clean, interactive front ends that look like you spent hours building them.
 In reality, it too was fewer than 100 lines of simple Python code.
-The tool’s drag-and-drop widgets and dynamic updates let you iterate quickly and focus on building an interface that resonates with users.
-For someone like me, who isn’t a front-end expert, it feels like unlocking a whole new world of possibilities.
+The tool’s drag-and-drop widgets and dynamic updates let you iterate quickly and focus on building an interface that resonates.
+For someone like me, who is by no means a front-end expert, that’s a big deal.

 One More Step: RAG